If you’re looking for coding for kids’ classes, games, toys, and apps to help children learn to code, you’ll find everything you need here.

 Girls Who Code is a book that teaches kids the basics of coding.
 The illustrations, playful design, and teal blue colors of the pages make it an appealing read.
 The book prompts girls to get into coding themselves by joining a Girls Who Code club or program.
 It’s companion book, Code It!
 Create It!, is a guided journal for your coding ideas.

 A Beginner’s Guide to Coding Have Fun Using Scratch and Python by Marc Scott, illustrated by Mick Marston

-The design of this book is SO kid appealing and it’s very well-written in steps with tutorials that lead kids from knowing nothing to doing some amazing functions with loops and music and more.
+The design of this book is kid-friendly besides being well-written in steps with tutorials that lead kids from knowing nothing to programming amazing functions with loops and music and more.
 Impressive.

 Aren’t the coding for kids possibilities pretty great?
 And mom and dad, maybe we should learn alongside our kids so we don’t get left in the digital native dust.
 What do you say?